mjordan/islandora_fetch_bags/README.md

 `php fetch.php myconfig.ini`

-Your Bags will be saved in the directory specified in the location specified in your `output_dir` .ini value.
+When the script finishes, your Bags will be saved in the directory specified in your `output_dir` .ini value.

 ## Plugins